MichaelStott/tech-squawks/web/content/aws/getting_started/pulumi.md

 weight: 2
 ---

 When working in cloud environments, it is useful to be able to define and statefully manage infrastructure.
-Pulumi is an _Infrastructure as Code (IAC)_ utility that allows developers to programatically create, update, and delete cloud resources using popular programming languages such as Typescript, Javascript, Python, Go and Java.
+Pulumi is an _Infrastructure as Code (IAC)_ utility that allows developers to programatically create, update, and delete cloud resources using popular programming languages such as Typescript, Javascript, Python, and Go.

 ## Setup